Reward4Waste is an app-based recycling solution – a unique digital deposit return scheme, or digital DRS

 Having an app based solution makes re-universe easy and convenient to use, however, for those without a smart phone, we have a home scan option.

-re-universe uses unique codes, or serialisation, which are placed on each individual item (either on the physical product or a receipt).
+re-universe uses GS1 global standards unique codes, or serialisation, which are placed on each individual item (either on the physical product or a receipt).
+We also use RFID technology for track and trace benefits.

 Digitisation is without doubt the future of a true circular economy, allowing for traceability of waste, immutability, flexibility, rich insights and data – for cradle to grave accountability.